Learn about the application of MindBridge for Review engagements.

 After evaluating the evidence collected in analytical procedures and inquiries of management, you may choose to adjust or reclassify balances on the financial statements.
 You can then import these entries into MindBridge to facilitate final analytics and ensure that account balances reconcile to issued financial statements.

-Appendix A: MindBridge Review Engagement Checklist
+Appendix A: MindBridge review engagement checklist

-- Request data (refer to data checklists)
+- Request data (refer to data checklists depending on what you are reviewing)

 - Load/connect data, including all optional columns to be used for analytics